OlubukolaA/OlubukolaA/README.md

 My work focuses on dashboard development, data analysis, business reporting, financial reconciliation and performance insights.
 I focus not only on presenting numbers, but on understanding what the numbers mean and what stakeholders can do with them.

-When I'm not working with data, I enjoy reading, shopping and spending a day out with friends.
+When I'm not working with data, I enjoy reading, learning new things, shopping and spending a day out with friends.
 I love the "aha!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [ Check Out My Full Portfolio Website](https://OlubukolaA.github.io/)